In the Footsteps of Unity: The Church of All Nations

 “Then Jesus came with them to a place called Gethsemane, and said to His disciples, ‘Sit here while I go over there and pray.’
 He took along Peter and the two sons of Zebedee and began to feel sorrow and distress.
 Then he said to them, ‘My soul is sorrowful even to death.
 Remain here and keep watch with me.’
 He advanced a little and fell prostrate in prayer, saying, ‘My Father, if it is possible, let this cup pass from me; yet, not as I will, but as you will.’
 When he returned to his disciples, he found them asleep.
 He said to Peter, ‘So you could not keep watch with me for one hour?
 Watch and pray that you may not undergo the test.
 The spirit is willing, but the flesh is weak.’
 Withdrawing a second time, he prayed again, ‘My Father, if it is not possible that this cup pass without my drinking it, your will be done!’

-The Church Of All Nations Gatsemene 1
+The Church of All Nations Gatsemene 1

-The Church Of All Nations Berluzzi
+The Church of All Nations Berluzzi

-The Church Of All Nations Gatsemene
+The Church of All Nations Gatsemene

 The Architectural Marvel: Antonio Barluzzi